 Allred sponsors bills primarily in these issue areas:

 Some of Allred’s most recently sponsored bills include...

-From Jan 2019 to Sep 2019, Allred missed 20 of 530 roll call votes, which is 3.8%.
-This is worse than the median of 2.0% among the lifetime records of representatives currently serving.
+From Jan 2019 to May 2021, Allred missed 29 of 1,097 roll call votes, which is 2.6%.
+This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: